salahuddinjony/Flutter-video-player-/flutter_video_player/README.md

 3. When a change is detected, the app validates and applies the new instructions, updating the video playlist instantly.
 4. If offline, the app continues using the last saved instructions.

 ## Error Handling

-- **Missing Video Files**: If a video file listed in JSON is missing, it's skipped and an error is logged
+- **Missing Video Files**: If a video file listed in JSON is missing, it's skipped and an error is logged.
-- **Invalid JSON**: Invalid JSON format is caught and displayed to the user
+- **Invalid JSON**: Invalid JSON format is caught and displayed to the user.
-- **Network Errors**: Socket.IO connection errors don't prevent offline playback
+- **Network Errors**: Firestore connection errors don't prevent offline playback; the app continues using the last saved instructions.
+- **General Robustness**: The app is designed to handle all errors gracefully, ensuring uninterrupted playback and clear error messages for troubleshooting.

 ## Architecture